Modes

 WARNING

-Since this prop in the background uses a range.partialRange make sure that range prop is provided and keep range.partialRange to true
+Since this prop uses range.partialRange in the background, make sure the range prop is provided and keep range.partialRange set to true

 Code Example